Cloudxtreme/cloudshell/README.md

 cloudshell
 ==========

-A menu-driven shell for Rackspace Cloud
+A menu-driven shell for Rackspace Cloud.